bereacs/ba4abw-www/infra/_posts/2012-12-25-setup-app-inventor.md

 Before you can use App Inventor, you need to install some software on your computer.
 The software you need is provided in a package called App Inventor Setup.

 1. The download is going to be quite large (90 MB), so we strongly recommend connecting your laptop with an Ethernet cable.
-(It will be much, much, much faster over an Ethernet cable than over Berea’s wireless.)
+(It will be much, much, much faster over an Ethernet cable than over Berea's wireless.)

 1. After you have connected with an Ethernet cable, download the installer from [http://dl.google.com/dl/appinventor/installers/windows/appinventor_setup_installer_v_1_2.exe](http://dl.google.com/dl/appinventor/installers/windows/appinventor_setup_installer_v_1_2.exe)